publiccodenet/about/activities/hr-management/contracts.md

 # Employment contracts

 The employment contract is drafted by the Operations Coordinator upon agreement on the terms by all parties.
 [Onboarding information](onboarding.md) is gathered in advance.
-Once the contract is ready the Operations Coordinator will upload it to Docusign for signage by the Executive Director, chairman of the board and the new employee.
-As soon as all the involved parties have signed a PDF of the signed contract will be send to the employee, followed by a welcome email and our [onboarding package.](onboarding.md) The [contract template is on our Drive.](https://docs.google.com/document/d/1MQjkagZOo7gHPb1QLfuZUaYzIGVC47r1/edit)
+Once the contract is ready, the Operations Coordinator will upload it to Docusign for signing by the Executive Director, chairman of the board and the new employee.
+As soon as everyone has signed, a PDF of the signed contract is sent to the employee, followed by a welcome email and our [onboarding package](onboarding.md).
+The [contract template is on our Drive](https://docs.google.com/document/d/1MQjkagZOo7gHPb1QLfuZUaYzIGVC47r1/edit).

 ## Employment contract renewals